 This course builds on the introduction to solid state devices and analog systems in Electronics I and II and will incorporate current devices and techniques in the industry.
-Currently, this course is divided into four main topics: power management (including buck and boost switching power supplies, switched capacitor, low-voltage power control circuitry, and drivers); noise, electromagnetic frequency spectrum, AM modulation, frequency modulation, and receivers; RF concepts and high-frequency behavior of passive components and transmission line concepts; and Phase Lock Loop and frequency multipliers.
-Prerequisite: ELT 2052, 2060; MAT 1520; PHY 1042 [Course fee: \$50]
+Currently, this course is divided into four main topics: power management (including buck and boost switching power supplies, switched capacitor, low-voltage power control circuitry, and drivers); noise, electromagnetic frequency spectrum, AM modulation, frequency modulation, and receivers; RF concepts and high-frequency behavior of passive components and transmission line concepts; and Phase Lock Loop and frequency multipliers; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: ELT 2042; PHY 1042 [Course fee: \$50]